louis-pham/modified_lenspix/README.md

 Much, if not all of the following assumes being used in a SciNet environment.

 ## Usage

-Follow the instructions on the original Lenspix website (link above) to actually make the simlens program, as that is what is used to actually do the lensing simulations.
+To make the simlens program, simply go into the src/ folder and run the Makefile with the command "make".
+The "simlens" program should then be in the bin/ folder if all went well.
 Afterwards you should be able to run __lens.py__ properly.

 This is the list of modules I had loaded for compiling to work: